jtc62/jtc62-it265-001-f2026/docs/Module-001-studio-brainstorm.md

 ## Core Values
 *What principles guide your studio's approach to game design, architecture, and development?*

-- [Value 1: e.g., Thoughtful Design]
+- Impactful Messages and/or Themes
-- [Value 2: e.g., Player-Centered Innovation]
+- Mysterious and/or Deceptively Plain character designs
 - [Value 3: e.g., Simplicity in Architecture]
 - [Value 4: e.g., Experimentation with Mechanics]